ONSdigital/rm-case-service/README.md

 ## This service calls other service rest API

 Collection Exercise - get collection exercise - used to obtain the survey id for a specific collection exercise id IAC service - generates an IAC code for a case.
 This allows a respondent to enroll into the collection exercise.
+Survey Service - to confirm survey associated to the collection exercise for event processing.
+Party Service - to gather party information required for letters and emails event.

 ## Micro Service Interactions
 This service calls other services via Rabbit: